Weibo: Features

 Hashtags differ slightly between Sina Weibo and Twitter, using the double-hashtag "#HashName#" format (the lack of spacing between Chinese characters necessitates a closing tag).
 Users can own a hashtag by requesting hashtag monitoring; the company reviews these requests and responds within one to three days.
 Once a user owns a hashtag, they have access to a wide variety of functions available only to them on the condition that they remain active (less than 1 post per calendar week revokes these privileges).

-Additionally, users are allowed to insert graphical emoticons or attach their own images, music and/or video files in every post.
-Comments appear as a list below each post.
+Additionally, comments appear as a list below each post.
 A commenter can also choose to re-post the comment, quoting the whole original post, to their own page.

 Unregistered users can only browse a few posts by verified accounts.
 Neither unverified account pages nor comments to posts by verified accounts are accessible to unregistered users.

 Although often described as a Chinese version of Twitter, Sina Weibo combines elements of Twitter, Facebook, and Medium, along with other social media platforms.
 Sina Weibo users interact more than Twitter users do, and while many topics that go viral on Weibo also originate from the platform itself, Twitter topics often come from outside news or events.

 During the outbreak of the COVID-19, Weibo was also a data collecting station to collect and detect the spread of the coronavirus.